some-ip-com/open-someip-spec/src/someip-sd.rst

     :status: valid
     :collapse: True

-The Entries Array and the Options Array of the SOME/IP-SD Header shall start with an length field as uint32 that counts the number of bytes of the following data; i.e. the Entries or the Options.
+The Entries Array and the Options Array of the SOME/IP-SD message shall start with a length field as uint32 that counts the number of bytes of the following data; i.e. the entries or the options.

 .. heading:: Entry Format
     :id: feat_req_someipsd_94